CanelaSoftware/cassiaDB_docs/docs/Sync.md

 ## Example 2: Make our cloud get anything new from our local
 ## But do not overwrite anything that is newer.

-local tResultA
+local tResultA, tTableID

+put cdb_tableID("clients") into tTableID

-put cdb_sync("*","clients","local",false,true) into tResultA repeat for each line xL in tResultA["collisions"]
+put cdb_sync("*","clients","local",false,true) into tResultA repeat for each key xKey in tResultA["collisions"][tTableID]
 	# Process our collisions here
 end repeat